TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

 11.1.
 Only publications officially issued by BF, the website operated by BF (www.bayreuther-festspiele.de) and the admission tickets themselves contain authoritative information (date and starting times) on the Performances.
 BF reserves the right to make short-term changes such as postponing the time at which the Performance starts on the same day.
 BF bears no responsibility for the information in other publications.

 11.2.
-After the beginning of the performance, visitors can only be let into the auditorium during an official break, for reasons of safety and out of consideration towards the performing artists and the other visitors.
-There may be delays during checks for admission to the Festspielhaus as well as longer waiting times in the cloakroom and/or cloakroom depot in front of the Festspielhaus as a result of the applicable safety requirements.
+For safety reasons and out of consideration for the participating artists and other visitors, once the performance has started, visitors may only be admitted into the auditorium during an official break.
+There may be delays during checks for admission to the Festspielhaus as well as longer waiting times at the cloakroom and/or cloakroom deposit point in front of the Festspielhaus in the event of any special statutory or official safety requirements.
 Visitors are themselves responsible for ensuring they arrive in advance with sufficient time.
 Delays caused as a result will not entitle visitors to enter the auditorium after the Performance has started.

 11.4.
-Regardless of the admission requirements in accordance with 11.3, visitors must show the following documents:
+Regardless of any admission requirements in accordance with 11.3, visitors must show the following documents:

-In general, admission to the event will be refused if the user specified on the admission ticket is not the same person as on the personal ID/passport
+Admission to the event will on principle be refused if the user noted on the ticket is not the same person as is shown on the ID that is presented and/or not all of the required documents are presented.

 11.5.
-Should certain information be required for access to the performance or concert for good cause, e.g. due to officially prescribed protection and hygiene measures, the holder of the admission ticket is obliged to immediately communicate this information to BF upon request in accordance with the applicable data protection regulations.
+Should certain information be required to access the performance or concert for good cause, e.g., due to officially prescribed protection and hygiene measures, the holder of the admission ticket is obliged to immediately communicate this information to BF upon request in accordance with the applicable data protection regulations.
 If the admission ticket’s user does not meet the corresponding requirements, BF can refuse admission to the event.
 In this case, the ticket holder and BF can withdraw from the contract for the ticket concerned for the event in question.
-In this case, the Purchaser will be refunded the price paid for the admission ticket.
+In this case, the Purchaser will be reimbursed the price paid for the ticket.

 11.7 .BF is entitled to introduce further admission checks by means of a so-called secure or control band on the visitor’s wrist, which is applied to the visitor during the first admission check.